-Trish Duggan, from Arlington, Virginia, is an experienced entrepreneur, dedicated philanthropist, and accomplished artist who has committed much of her time to improving the lives of men and women across the planet.
+Trish Duggan is an accomplished artist, an experienced entrepreneur, and a dedicated philanthropist who has committed much of her life and work toward improving the lives of human beings globally.